3400-17/Bootstrap-Theme/milestones/milestone1.md

 In order to implement line following, the first step would be to add sensors to detect the line.
 We used the provided IR line sensors and attached two the the front of our robot.

 We chose to have two sensors at the front of the robot to read either side of the line as the robot traveled.
 This way, the sensors could tell immediately if the robot was off course.
 When experimenting with the readings of the line sesnsor, we used the InOutSerial example provided by Arduino.
-After mapping the reading to a 0 to 255 scale, we found that white was **value** and black was **value**.
+After mapping the reading to a 0 to 255 scale, we found that white was 180 and black was 230.

 However, we thought that this difference bewteen black and white was not large enough.
 Our solution was to move the sensors closer to the ground.
 We were careful to have the sensors as close as possible without interfering with movement in order to have good measurements.
 This yielded much better readings with black being 200 and white being 90.